Dyne:bolic: System requirements

-Basic system requirements for version 1.x and 2.x were relatively low.
-A PC with Pentium or AMD K5 (i586) class CPU and 64 MB of RAM and an IDE CD-ROM drive is sufficient.
-Some versions of dyne:bolic 1.x were ported by co-developer Smilzo to be used on the Xbox game console, multiple Xbox installations could be clustered.
-Console installation and clustering is currently not supported by version 2.x and up.
+The basic system requirements for version 1.x and 2.x were relatively low.
+Only requiring a PC with a Pentium MMX or AMD K5 (i586) class CPU, 64 MB of RAM, and an IDE CD-ROM drive is sufficient.
+Some versions of dyne:bolic 1.x were ported by co-developer Smilzo to be used on the Xbox game console; multiple Xbox installations could be clustered.
+However, console installation and clustering are currently not supported by version 2.x and up.

-Version 3.0, codenamed MUNIR, has higher system requirements than former releases and is the first that comes as DVD image.
-A Pentium II or AMD K6-2 class processor, 256 MB RAM and an IDE/SATA DVD-ROM drive are recommended.
-Again, a harddisk is not needed.
-It was released on September 8, 2011.
+Version 3.0, codenamed MUNIR and released on September 8, 2011, features higher system requirements compared to its predecessors.
+It is the first version to be distributed as a DVD image.
+Recommended specifications include a Pentium II or AMD K6-2 class processor, 256 MB of RAM, and an IDE/SATA DVD-ROM drive.
+This version, just like its predecessors, also does not require a hard disk.